journee-live/pipecat-ojin/examples/ojin-chatbot/README.md

 Welcome to the **Pipecat Ojin Chatbot Example**!

-This example is meant to showcase the realtime speech to video generation capabilities of the Oris model available on the [Ojin platform](https://ojin.ai/).
+This example is meant to showcase the real-time speech-to-video generation capabilities of the Oris model available on the [Ojin platform](https://ojin.ai/).
 Essentially, it will send a real-time stream of audio from a TTS generator to the Ojin Model API, receive a stream of lipsynced video frames and display them in real-time.

 ---